Skip to main content

 Dependency Inject (v2)

-Similar to the keeper_test issue, CosmWasm does not have support for Cosmos-SDK v2 depinject.
+Similar to the keeper_test issue, CosmWasm does not have support for SDK v2 depinject.
 This will be updated in the future.
 For now, set the keeper to nil and provide Staking reference.
 You do not need to know what this does.
 Just resolve the error on the line with a copy paste.

 x/reviews/depinject.go